 Our certificate of incorporation requires the affirmative vote of the holders of at least sixty-six and two-thirds percent (66 2/3%) in voting power of the then outstanding shares of our stock entitled to vote, voting together as a single class to approve certain amendments to our certificate of incorporation and for stockholders to amend our bylaws (together, the "supermajority voting requirements"), which are discussed further below.
-We are seeking stockholder approval of amendments to our certificate of incorporation to eliminate these supermajority voting requirements from our certificate of incorporation and to replace such requirements with a majority voting standard as set forth in the Certificate of Amendment of Amended and Restated Certificate of Incorporation attached to this proxy statement as Annex B (the "Proposed Certificate of Amendment").
+Mr. Kenneth Steiner (the "Proponent") is asking that the Board take each step necessary so that each voting requirement in our charter and bylaws that calls for a greater than simple majority vote be replaced by a requirement for a majority of the votes cast for and against applicable proposals, or a simple majority in compliance with applicable laws (the "Proposal").
+A similar vote was taken at our 2022 annual meeting of stockholders ("2022 Annual Meeting") at which we sought the approval of amendments to our certificate of incorporation and related revisions to our amended bylaws to eliminate these supermajority voting requirements from our certificate of incorporation.
+The votes in favor of the proposal at the 2022 Annual Meeting garnered 60% of votes in favor of the proposal, which fell short of the requisite 66 2/3% in voting power of the then outstanding shares of our stock entitled to vote.
+Accordingly, no change to our certificate of incorporation was made.